o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/resource-management.md

 ## Prerequisites

-To deploy the CDK application, you must have the following:
+To deploy the AWS CDK application, you must have the following:

-- [AWS CLI](https://aws.amazon.com/cli/) and [AWS CloudFormation Development Kit](https://aws.amazon.com/cdk/) installed on your local machine.
+- [AWS CLI](https://aws.amazon.com/cli/) and [AWS Cloud Development Kit](https://aws.amazon.com/cdk/) installed on your local machine.
 - Your AWS credentials set up.
 For instructions on setting up AWS credentials, refer to [Configuring AWS Credentials for O3DE](/docs/user-guide/gems/reference/aws/aws-core/configuring-credentials/).

 ## Setup